A 2023 Guide to Omnichannel Customer Experience

 When you next browse social media, you see an ad with products from categories that have interested you.
-Checking your inbox on your laptop, you see an email reminding you of items in your shopping cart.
+Checking your inbox on your laptop, you notice an email reminding you of items in your shopping cart.
 You can even walk to the nearby physical location and pick it up.

 That, in a nutshell, is an omnichannel experience.
 It’s valuable not just for retailers but also for fintech, mobile apps, or any category that wants to keep up with changing consumer habits.